-Local Rules & Terms of the Competition
+Local Rules & Terms of the Competition For Senior Four-Ball One-Day Events

-CGA One-Day Tournaments

 The Rules of Golf as approved by the USGA and The R&A govern play.
-These Local Rules and Terms of the Competition are in effect at all CGA Championships and qualifying rounds.
-See applicable championship or qualifying round Notice to Players and Entry Information for modifications or additions to the following.
-Complete text of the Rules and Local Rules may be found in the current Rules of Golf, effective January 2023.
+These Local Rules and Terms of the Competition are in effect at all CGA One-Day Four-Ball events.
+See any additional Notice to Players at the starter's table or announced prior to start of the round and Entry Information for modifications or additions to the following.
+Complete text of the Rules and Local Rules may be found in the current Official Guide to the Rules of Golf, effective January 2023.